 Configure Xray basic settings.

 Optional: Configure the PostgreSQL database connection details if you have set Postgres as an external database.

 Start the Service using the start scripts or OS service management.

 Check the Service Log to check the status of the service.

 The default Xray home directory is defined according to the installation type.
 For additional details see the Product Directory Structure page.

-$JFROG_HOME to represent the JFrog root directory containing the deployed product.
+$JFROG_HOME represents the JFrog root directory containing the deployed product.